SAP-samples/sap-tech-bytes/README.md

 - [2021-05-03-serverless-sap-fiori-apps-kyma-runtime](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-05-03-serverless-sap-fiori-apps-kyma-runtime) by [IObert](https://github.com/IObert)

 ## Recent Blog Posts
+- [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 4 XSJS and CAP](https://blogs.sap.com/?p=1519898) by Thomas Jung (Thu Apr 07 2022)
+  - Introduction In this blog post series, we’ve explored several aspects of the HANA client tooling for JavaScript developers.
+In part one, we examined the differences between @sap/hana-client and hdb modules.
+In part two, we saw how to optimize our code using Promises / Async / Await.
+Then in part three, ...
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 3 Wrappers and Express](https://blogs.sap.com/?p=1519778) by Thomas Jung (Wed Apr 06 2022)
   - Introduction Going back to our discuss in the previous blog post in this series about @sap/hana-client and hdb, the situation is now even more complex. @sap/hana-client supports promises, but hdb doesn’t.
 That’s just one of several differences between the two modules.
 There are also other functions like connection pooling or ...
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 2 Promises](https://blogs.sap.com/?p=1519693) by Thomas Jung (Tue Apr 05 2022)